-- 1. The terms "judicial officer" or "hearing officer" refer to any person who is authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary. - 2.
-The term "judicial body" means any person or persons authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary. - The term "complainant" means any person or persons who have filed disciplinary charges against a student.
+1. The terms "judicial officer" or "hearing officer" refer to any person who is authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary.

-- 4. The term "accused" means any student who has had disciplinary charges filed against them. - The term "investigation" means inquiry undertaken to verify whether an allegation merits further inquiry or disciplinary action.
+- The term "judicial body" means any person or persons authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary. - 3.
+The term "complainant" means any person or persons who have filed disciplinary charges against a student. - 4.
+The term "accused" means any student who has had disciplinary charges filed against them. - 5.
+The term "investigation" means inquiry undertaken to verify whether an allegation merits further inquiry or disciplinary action. - 6.
+The term "reasonable person" means a person under similar circumstances and with similar identities to those involved.